MattHodge/matthodge.github.io/_posts/2017-04-19-automating-datadog-with-terraform.md

 * The application owner and application name are being pulled from the variables provided in `terraform.tfvars`.
 This means if the team that owns the application changes, we can simply update it once inside `terraform.tfvars` and it updates across all of our checks.

-* As we decided `notify` would be a list (an array), we are using one of the Terraform built in interpolation functions to `join` each item in the list with a space and put it inside the message so DataDog can notify multiple destinations.
+* As we decided `notify` would be a list (an array), we are using one of the Terraform built in interpolation functions to `join`.
+This joins each item in the list with a space and puts it inside the message so DataDog can notify multiple destinations.

 * We give each `datadog_monitor` resource a unique name (eg. `common_free_disk` and `datawarehouse_free_disk`).
 This is how Terraform can keep track of the resource and allow us to change the DataDog monitor `name` etc.